snarlferb/u/README.md

   By multiplying the point size by the resolution and dividing it by 72, we convert the desired relative size (points) into the pixel density needed to achieve a similar visual size on that particular device/screen with its specific pixel density (dpi).

+  *In traditional typography a 10pt font was one where the block of metal for each glyph was 10 points high.
+The point size of a font is the unleaded baseline to baseline distance.*

+  Pen position refers to the current point in the coordinate system where the next glyph will be drawn when rendering text.
+It's an analogy taken from traditional typesetting and calligraphy, where a pen or a type piece moves across a surface to place characters. *A type piece is a small physical block with an embossed character, which is irrelevant, unless you're starting a printing press*

   So (dpi) or dots per inch, refers to the resolution of a printed image, indicating the number of ink dots within a single inch; (ppi) or pixels per inch refers to the resolution of a